Research Directions and Modeling Guidelines for Industrial Internet of Things Applications: Research Directions and Modelling Guidelines

 \textit{Open challenges:} Jointly optimizing the trajectories of mobile robots and managing radio resources while fulfilling application requirements and ensuring security standards is still an open problem. \gls{MADRL}-based solutions have been recently proposed; however, these techniques require long training phases and are not easily adaptable to new scenarios.
 Moreover, integrating \gls{v2x} standards into industrial wireless networks is one of the biggest challenges at the moment.

-\textbf{Cryptography and Security}.
+{ \textbf{Security and Safety}.
 The last point we want to highlight is the need for robust encryption algorithms and authentication mechanisms in all \glspl{ad} to ensure data integrity and confidentiality within industrial wireless networks, safeguarding sensitive information \cite{AngValMon:J22}.
-The necessity to adhere to stringent \gls{e2el} requirements limits the use of current complex cryptographic methods and advanced cross-layer authentication architectures, creating the need for the development of innovative encryption and authentication techniques.
+Equally critical, especially in industrial environments involving human-machine interaction, is functional safety, which focuses on preventing hazardous failures by ensuring reliable operation of safety-critical systems, even under fault conditions (see Fig.~\ref{fig:poc_mir}).
+From a communication standpoint, achieving functional safety requires dedicated safety communication protocols capable of verifying the integrity, authenticity, and timeliness of transmitted data.
+Addressing these challenges necessitates integrating safety communication protocols with encryption and authentication techniques to meet stringent \gls{e2el} requirements.}

 \textit{Open challenges:} In addition to the previously mentioned need for new encryption and authentication techniques, the problem of designing fast and accurate intrusion detection systems, capable of monitoring large portions of the spectrum, and identifying and mitigating potential threats (i.e., jammers) or unauthorized access attempts is still open.
 Finally, as quantum computing advances, the threat to traditional cryptographic methods grows.
 Preparing for post-quantum security involves deploying encryption algorithms resistant to quantum attacks, ensuring long-term data protection.